Arna Mer-Khamis: Biography

-Arna Mer was born in 1929, in Rosh Pinna, at the time Mandate Palestine.
-Mer's father was Gideon Mer, a Lithuanian-born Jewish scientist who pioneered the study of malaria during the British Mandate.
-Mer fought with the Palmach and Israel Defense Forces during the 1948 Arab-Israeli War.
+Arna Mer-Khamis was born in 1929, in Rosh Pinna, at the time Mandate Palestine.
+Mer-Khamis's father was Gideon Mer, a Lithuanian-born Jewish scientist who pioneered the study of malaria during the British Mandate.
+She attended high school in Tiberias as well as Ben Shemen Youth Village, and was active in the Gordonia youth movement.
+Mer-Khamis fought with the Palmach and Israel Defense Forces during the 1948 Arab-Israeli War.

-Mer married Saliba Khamis, a Christian Arab and a prominent member of Maki and had three sons: Spartacus, Juliano (who adopted the name Juliano Mer-Khamis), and Abir.
-Juliano, an actor, filmmaker, and peace activist who was murdered in 2011, directed the film Arna's Children about Mer's work with the Freedom Theatre.
+Mer-Khamis married Saliba Khamis, a Christian Arab and a prominent member of Maki.
+After marrying Khamis, they moved to Nazareth, where Mer-Khamis was arrested and imprisoned for two weeks due to entering the city without a permit.
+She and Khamis had three sons: Spartacus, Juliano (who adopted the name Juliano Mer-Khamis), and Abir.
+Juliano, an actor, filmmaker, and peace activist who was murdered in 2011, directed the film Arna's Children about Mer-Khamis's work with the Freedom Theatre.

 Political activism

-Mer was an active member of the Communist party in Israel.
+Mer-Khamis was an active member of the Communist party in Israel.
 During the First Intifada, as part of a project to support the education of children in the West Bank, she established the organisation In the Defence of Children under Occupation/Care and Learning, and later established the Freedom Theatre in Jenin refugee camp.

 Awards

-In 1993, Mer was awarded the Right Livelihood Award.
+In 1993, Mer-Khamis was awarded the Right Livelihood Award.
 In her acceptance speech, Arna Mer-Khamis expressed her sympathy for Palestinian refugee children and their sufferings.